SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 #### Hints and Guidelines

-The problem is completely identical with the previous one, except this time we will use another neutral value for a start.
+The problem is completely identical to the previous one, except this time we will use another neutral value for a start.

 ![](assets/chapter-5-1-images/06.Min-number-01.png)